Python based DSL for authoring Linalg op definitions and generating

 Special identifying op interfaces can be declared for the op via

-Structured operations can take two types of parameters namely input/output tensors and captures.
-Assignment expressions index the tensor parameters to access the individual elements, while captures are scalars that can be accessed directly.
+Structured operations take two types of runtime parameters namely scalars and tensors.
+While scalars are inputs only, a tensor may be marked as an output.
+Assignment expressions index the tensor parameters to access the individual elements, while scalars can be accessed directly.

 The following example demonstrates the use of the two parameter types: